Southend Cliff Railway

-The Southend Cliff Railway, or Southend Cliff Lift, is a funicular in the English city of Southend-on-Sea, constructed in 1912.
+The Southend Cliff Railway, or Southend Cliff Lift, is a Funicular railway, in the English city of Southend-on-Sea, constructed in 1912.
 The lift operated for the first time on Bank Holiday Monday, in August of that year.

 Technical details

 The line is owned and operated by the Pier and Foreshore Department of Southend-on-Sea City Council, and has the following technical parameters: